miki151/device_owner/README.md

 ## Notes

-- The Play Store is blocked by registering persistent preferred activities that redirect market intents to the `PlayStoreBlockedActivity`.
-Removing the restriction clears these overrides.
+- The Play Store is blocked by hiding the Play Store package so it cannot launch.
+The `PlayStoreBlockedActivity` remains available as a fallback handler for market intents.
 - Auto updates are unaffected because the Play Store application package is still installed and able to run background services.
 - The PIN is stored in shared preferences using salted SHA-256 hashes, preventing retrieval of the original PIN if the device is compromised.